gxchain/docs/docs/guide/apis.md

 ### `get_trust_nodes`

-Get the account id of all trust nodes
+Get the account ids of all trust nodes

 params:  none